-Its important to find something good in everyday.
+It’s important to find something good every day.
 Making a daily list of good things that happen rewire your brain to be more positive and see opportunities, that once weren’t there.

-This isn’t the same as saying positive affirmations, they help if you truly believe the affirmation, but if your saying them and you doubt it, then its harder to change from a negative reference point.
-So this ties into tip number four- re-framing your believes and reaching for the better feeling thought.
+This isn’t the same as saying positive affirmations, they help if you truly believe the affirmation, but if you’re saying them and you doubt it, then it’s harder to change from a negative reference point.
+So this ties into tip number four- re-framing your believes and reaching for a better feeling thought.

 It doesn’t have to be a huge big grand thing that you need to be grateful for.
 Do you have pets you can be grateful for?
 Are you able to help out a charity?
 Do you have a reliable car?